federicociro/bitcoin_bus_bot/README.md

     - Edit `grouphug.py` file with necessary configurations (Telegram token, server IP, server port).
 3. **Run the Bot**: `python bot.py`

+## How to setup with CI/CD
+To setup with CI/CD follow the [Deployment Docuementation](DEPLOYMENT.md)

 ## Contribution
 Contributions are welcome!
 If you'd like to improve the bot or suggest new features, please fork the repository and submit a pull request.

 ## License
 This project is licensed under the GNU General Public License (GPL).
-See `LICENSE` for more information.
+See [LICENSE](LICENSE) for more information.

 ## Support
 For support, join our Telegram group or open an issue in the GitHub repository.